Guardio Review and Pricing in 2025: A Cybercrime-Fighting Antivirus

 As we mentioned up top, there’s not a lot to do with Guardio and no software to download.
 We logged into our Guardio account through the Chrome browser extension (above), which opened up our dashboard.
 Then Guardio led us through the rest of their four-step security set-up, which took a few minutes.

 Important!
-Guardio only works with the Chrome browser on desktops, which is a puzzling decision.
-So if you’ve cut ties with the tech giant in favor of a more privacy-based browser, you won’t be able to use Guardio.
+Guardio only works with the Chrome and Microsoft Edge browsers on desktops.
+So if you’ve cut ties with those tech giants in favor of a more privacy-based browser, you won’t be able to use Guardio.
 Hopefully, Guardio will add a few more desktop browser choices in the future.

 Our Experience: Guardio in Action